marcelosanchez/handmade-craft-market-unesco/wp-content/plugins/yith-woocommerce-product-vendors/readme.txt

 YITH WooCommerce Multi Vendor will add a new tab called "Multi Vendor" in "YIT Plugins" menu item.
 There, you will find all Yithemes plugins with quick access to plugin setting page.

 == Changelog ==

+= 2.3.1 - Dec 18, 2017 =

+* Fix: Unable to use commissions filter in commissions page WordPress 4.9
+* Fix: Unable to add new product to parent order if the admin is a valid vendor
+* Fix: change text-domain from woocommerce to yith-woocommerce-product-vendors
+* Fix: Wrong string localizzation for vendor website field

 = 2.3.0 - Nov 21, 2017 =